traefik/mesh/docs/content/quickstart.md

 X-Real-Ip: 10.42.2.9
 ```

-Note the presence of `X-Forwarded` headers as well than other instrumentation headers like `Uber-Trace-Id`, indicating than your request has been processed and instrumented by Maesh.
+Note the presence of `X-Forwarded` headers as well as other instrumentation headers like `Uber-Trace-Id`, indicating than your request has been processed and instrumented by Maesh.

 ## What's next